vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 If you authorize a VCH to connect to an insecure private registry server, the VCH attempts to access the registry server via HTTP if access via HTTPS fails.
 VCHs always use HTTPS when connecting to registry servers for which you have not authorized insecure access.

+**NOTE**: You cannot configure VCHs to connect to vSphere Integrated Containers Registry instances as insecure registries.
+Connections to vSphere Integrated Containers Registry always require HTTPS and a certificate.

 You can specify `--insecure-registry` multiple times if multiple insecure registries are permitted.
 If the registry server listens on a specific port, add the port number to the URL

 <pre>--insecure-registry <i>registry_URL_1</i>